On My Adventures In 2 and 3 Dimensions

 A solution to the 8x8 Puzzle I hope you've enjoyed reading about our work on the N-Queens puzzle.

-The 8 Queens Puzzle, I strongly recommend its dedicated page
+The 8 Queens Puzzle, on a dedicated page on

 Contact: